 “Public charge” means someone who uses public benefits for a long time.
 The US Citizenship and Immigration Services (USCIS) says that someone who is likely to be a public charge cannot become a permanent resident (green card holder).
 USCIS says that people who receive SSI, TANF, Medicaid or cash assistance from their state may not be allowed to become permanent residents.
 Other benefits, such as school lunches and children’s health insurance, do not count.
 Please read about the new public charge rule to be informed about the risks of being considered a public charge.

-Public benefits can be confusing.
-You must complete a lot of paperwork to get public benefits.
-The goal of public benefits for refugees is to provide for your basic needs until you are able to find a job.
+The goal of public benefits for refugees and asylees is to provide for your basic needs until you are able to find a job.
 In the USA, you can only receive public benefits for a certain amount of time.
 This means once you start working and earning an income for your family, you will stop getting public benefits.

 The information on this page comes from the US government and other trusted sources.
 It is intended for guidance and is updated as often as possible.
 USAHello does not give legal advice, nor are any of our materials intended to be taken as legal advice.
 If you are looking for a free or low-cost lawyer or legal help, we can help you find free and low-cost legal services.